Robert Bork once said serving on the Supreme Court would be “an

 That led Souter to his discussion of the need for a “habit of mind”

-, intellectual curiosity, and self-doubt.
+that includes reading, intellectual curiosity, and self-doubt.
 He

 ended by noting that the legendary jurist Learned Hand, quoting Oliver